Stuart Fairchild Player Props: Reds vs. Brewers

 - Fairchild is hitting .226 with 11 doubles, a triple, a home run and 15 walks.

+- He has gone deep in one of 49 games, and in 0.7% of his plate appearances.

-- Fairchild has had at least one RBI in 22.4% of his games this season (11 of 49), with two or more RBI three times (6.1%).
-He has also accounted for three or more of his team's runs in one contest.
+- In 22.4% of his games this year, Fairchild has driven in at least one run.
+In three of those games (6.1%) he recorded two or more RBI, while accounting for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.